EMERGENCY DEPARTMENT

 Why Choose Us?

 • When your child needs emergency care, turn to the ER at Watsonville Community Hospital.
-With our 30-Minute ER Pledge*, we’re dedicated to seeing you as quickly as possible.
-Plus, pediatric hospitalists from Lucile Packard Children’s Hospital Stanford, who specialize in providing newborn and pediatric care in a hospital setting, are here 24/7.
+Pediatric hospitalists from Lucile Packard Children’s Hospital Stanford, who specialize in providing newborn and pediatric care in a hospital setting, are here 24/7.
 They’re available to the ER physicians when requested to consult.
 And should your child require inpatient services, the pediatric hospitalists will provide specialized, family-centered care.

 • In addition, specialists on staff in Orthopedics, General Surgery, Gastroenterology, and Cardiology means we are here for you when you need us most.